evan-erdos/inkwell/index.md

 layout: page
 ---

-Inkwell is a little script which embeds screenplays in websites via the Fountain markup language.
+Inkwell is a little script which can embed screenplays in websites via the Fountain markup language.

 An example of Inkwell in action: